WorldWindLabs/WxOps-WorldWind/README.md

 ---------------------------------------------
 ##2.
 Installation & Getting Started

-How to import the project into NETBEANS 8.2 IDE and run the main class.
+How to import the project into NETBEANS 8.2 IDE and run the main class:

 1. Download the project files on github.com
-2. Add the project to NETBEANS IDE by selecting: File>Import Project>From ZIP...
+2. Add the project to NETBEANS IDE by selecting: File>Import Project>From ZIP
 3. Once the project is imported, compile the code by pressing the "Run Project" button
 4. In the Projects Tab, navigate to the main classes by selecting: WxOpsWorldwindEarth>Source Packages> WxOps.Worldwind> WorldWindUI.java

-How to Run WxOpsWorldwindEarth.jar from the command line.
+How to Run WxOpsWorldwindEarth.jar from the command line:

 1. Download the project files on github.com and compile in NETBEANS IDE as described above
 2. Open a windows command prompt.
 3. Navigate to the WxopsWorldwindEarth directory and then go to the dist subfolder
 4. Type the following in the command prompt: java -jar "WxOpsWorldwindEarth.jar"

-Alternate approach using JRE 8.
+Alternate approach using JRE 8:

 1. Download and install JAVA Runtime (JRE) 8 from  http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
 2. Download dist.zip from https://wxops.com/demo/dist.zip